Tiverton and Mid Devon

 and observatories have also been arranged.

 Run informally for many years, the society has grown particularly strongly

-recently.
+since the turn of the century.
 Early in 2000 it became formally constituted.

 At the time of the society's inauguration Douglas Rice, a teacher at Blundell's